 Dependency injection is a specialized version of the Inversion of Control (IoC) pattern, where the concern being inverted is the process of obtaining the required dependency.
-With dependency injection, another class is responsible for injecting dependencies into an object at runtime.
+With dependency injection, just like with the factory pattern, another class is responsible for injecting dependencies into an object at runtime.
 The following code example shows how the ProfileViewModel class is structured when using dependency injection: